aiidateam/aiida-tutorials/docs/pages/2020_BIGMAP/sections/qe.rst

      The `details` view of the ``StructureData`` node that corresponds to the original ``BandsData`` node.

-We can see in this case that the original ``BandsData`` corresponds to a Silica structure.
+We can see in this particular case that the original ``BandsData`` corresponds to a Silica structure (your final structure might be different).
 You can look at the structure here, explore the details of the cell, etc.

+**Exercise:**
+By now it is likely that your workflow has finished running.
+Repeat the same procedure described above to find the structure used to calculate the resulting band structure.
+You can identify this band structure easily as it will be the one with the newest creation time.
+Once you do:

+    1. Go to the `details` view for that ``BandsData`` node.
+    2. Look in the provenance browser for the calculation that created these bands and click on it.
+    3. Verify that this calculation is of type ``PwCalculation`` (look for the ``process_label`` in the `node metadata` subsection).
+    4. Look in the provenance browser for the ``StructureData`` that was used as input for this calculation.

 As you can see, the explore tool of the `Materials Cloud <https://www.materialscloud.org/explore/menu>`_ offers a very natural and intuitive interface to use for a light exploration of a database.
 However, you might already imagine that doing a more intensive kind of data mining of specific results this way can quickly become tedious.